Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 All roads lead to Bellinzona, the fortified valley city that guards the important European crossroads of the St. Gotthard and San Bernardino routes.
-The capital of the Ticino, its importance through the ages is evident in the three massive fortified castles that rise over its ancient center.
-As the only example of late medieval military architecture preserved along the Alpine range, the castles and
+The capital of Ticino, its importance through the ages is evident in the three massive fortified castles that rise over its ancient center.
+As the only example of late-medieval military architecture preserved along the Alpine range, the castles and

-The three castles have been exceptionally well restored, and each merits a visit (a walk along the ramparts at night is particularly appealing), but the city itself should not be overlooked: it's a classic Lombard town, with graceful architecture, red cobblestones, and an easy, authentically Italian feel.
-It's relatively free of tourists and thus reveals the Ticino way of life, complete with a lively produce market on Saturday featuring boar salami, wild mushrooms, and local cheeses.
+The three castles have been exceptionally well-restored, and each merits a visit (a walk along the ramparts at night is particularly appealing), but the city itself should not be overlooked.
+It's a classic Lombard town, with graceful architecture, red cobblestones, and an easy, authentically Italian feel.
+Plus, it's relatively free of tourists and thus reveals the Ticino way of life, complete with a lively produce market on Saturday featuring boar salami, wild mushrooms, and local cheeses.

 Although it's only a few minutes from Locarno, tiny Ascona has a life of its own.
-It was little more than a fishing village until the...
+The town was little more than a fishing village until the...

 In the heart of Swiss Italy lies Campione.
 Here, in this southernmost of regions, the police cars have Swiss license plates but the officers...